Per Olof Berg

-Per Olof Berg (born July 17, 1946) is a Swedish organizational theorist and professor in business administration, known for his work on "Corporate culture and organizational symbolism."
+Per Olof Berg (born July 17, 1946) is a Swedish organizational theorist and professor of business administration, known for his work on corporate culture and organizational symbolism.

 Biography

-Born in Strängnäs, Sweden, Berg took an exam as engineer in industrial electronics at Västerås Technical Gymnasium.
-Sequentially he did his military service in Uppsala, and afterwards graduated with an MSc in business administration from Lund University in 1970.
-He defended his PhD thesis in business administration at Lund University in 1979.
+Berg was born in Strängnäs, Sweden.
+He first trained as an engineer in industrial electronics at Västerås Technical Gymnasium, completed his military service in Uppsala, and later earned an MSc in Business Administration from Lund University in 1970.
+He obtained his PhD in Business Administration from the same university in 1979.

-After his graduation Berg was promoted to docent at the same university in 1986.
-He worked at the department of business administration at Lund University from 1971, first as a research assistant, between 1979-1985 as assistant professor, and in 1986 he was appointed associate professor at the same department.
-In 1990 he was appointed professor in strategic management at Copenhagen Business School (CBS).
-In Copenhagen he started the research centre Scandinavian Academy of Management (SAMS), and in 1995 he was head of the department of management politics and philosophy (MPP), at CBS.
+After completing his doctorate, Berg was promoted to "docent" (associate professor) at Lund university in 1986.
+He worked at the Department of Business Administration from 1971, initially as a research assistant, then as an assistant professor between 1979 and 1985, before becoming an associate professor in 1986.

+In 1990, he was appointed professor of strategic management at Copenhagen Business School (CBS), where he founded the "Scandinavian Academy of Management Studies" (SAMS).
+From 1995, he served as head of the Department of Management, Politics and Philosophy (MPP).

-In 2000 he was recruited to Stockholm to develop Stockholm School of Entrepreneurship (SSES), which he left in 2005 to become professor in marketing at Stockholm Business School (SBS) at Stockholm University.
-He became emeritus in 2013, but was reemployed as senior professor the same year.
-He is currently head of Stockholm Program of Place Branding (STOPP).
+In 2000, Berg was recruited to Stockholm to lead the development of the Stockholm School of Entrepreneurship (SSES).
+He left the position in 2005 to become professor of marketing at the Stockholm Business School (SBS) at Stockholm University.
+After his retirement in 2013, he was reappointed as senior professor.

-Per Olof Berg has also been visiting professor at INSEAD (Institut Européen d'Administration des Affaires) and ISTUD (Istituto Studi Direzionali), and visiting scholar at Stanford University Business School, UCLA, University of Auckland Business School, University of Technology Sydney, Università degli Studi di Siena, and Stellenbosch Business School.
+Per Olof Berg has also been visiting professor at INSEAD ("Institut Européen d'Administration des Affaires") and ISTUD (Istituto Studi Direzionali).
+He has been a visiting scholar at Stanford Graduate School of Business, UCLA, University of Auckland Business School, University of Technology Sydney, University of Siena, and Stellenbosch Business School.

-Since 1999 Berg is married to professor Guje Sevón, and lives in Strängnäs, Sweden.
+Since 1999, Berg is married to Professor Guje Sevón.
+The couple lives in Strängnäs, Sweden.